You are here

 Jurors who live a distance of at least one hundred miles one way from Court have the option of spending the night at a local hotel while serving on a jury, and coming in the night before jury service.
 The flat subsistence allowance for jurors in St. Louis is currently $185.00 per night.
 The flat subsistence allowance for jurors in Cape Girardeau is currently $144.00 per night.
 The flat subsistence allowance for jurors in Hannibal is currently $144.00 per night.
 Jurors must provide a copy of the hotel receipt in order to be reimbursed.

-The Court will notify you in a written order that your motion has been denied and you will be given additional time to pay the filing fee.
+The Court will notify you in a written order that your application has been denied and you may be given additional time to pay the filing fee.

 What if the assigned Pretrial Services Officer is not available on call-in day or for office visits?